PROCESSING OF MEDICAL PRODUCTS IN GERMANY

 HYGIENE AND SAFETY

 The hygiene requirements for processing medical devices are defined in the joint recommendation of the Commission on Hospital Hygiene and Infection Protection (KRINKO, German CDC) at the Robert Koch Institute (RKI) and the Federal Institute for Drugs and Medical Devices (BfArM, German FDA).
-The reference to this recommendation in the German Medical Devices Operator Ordinance (MPBetreibV) lends it legal character.
+The reference to this recommendation in the German Medical Devices Operator Ordinance (MPBetreibV) lends legal credibility.

-In Germany, automated processes are favored for processing of medical devices.
+In Germany, automated processes are favoured for processing of medical devices.
 In particular, cleaning and disinfection should always be carried out automatically for reasons of process safety.
-Manual pre-cleaning steps should also be avoided if possible.
+Manual pre-cleaning steps should be avoided if possible.
 This principle is only to be deviated from if the medical devices cannot be processed in the washer-disinfector (WD), for example due to material or design reasons.
 For thermolabile medical devices, chemo-thermal automated cleaning/disinfection is preferred, whereby the temperature of 65 °C is not exceeded.
-In Germany special load carriers for MIS instruments are in use for processing medical devices with lumen.
+In Germany special load carriers for MIS instruments are used for processing medical devices with lumen.
 There are special load carriers which have nozzles for irrigation of hollow instruments.

 For automated cleaning with subsequent thermal disinfection, the following parameters are customary in Germany: